b23prodtm/balena-cloud-apps/README.md

 ### Build dependencies
 Docker Image dependencies are required to validate test units.
 Theses dependencies include build images needed by Docker based environments:
-  - Docker and cloud platform (BalenaOS, etc.)
+  - Docker and Balena Cloud platform (DockerHub, etc.)
   - CircleCI, TravisCI, etc.
-  - Kubernetes and similar (Openshift, Micro-k8s, etc.)

-First login to Docker, if you already have an account or [create one](https://hub.docker.com).
+First login to Docker or Balena, if you already have an account or [create one](https://hub.docker.com).

-    docker login
+    docker login or balena login

 The folder `deployments` contains Dockerfile templates that maybe pulled from Docker.